jpt13653903/ALCHA/Wiki/MarkDown/Functions.md

 ## Clocked Functions
 Clocked functions contain optional combinational code, as well as an embedded state machine or RTL.
 The embedded clocked structure's clock and reset can, potentially, be different to that of the calling clocked structure.
 These could either be global signals, or passed through a function parameter.

 The function body is implemented as few times as possible, typically in a sub-module.
-If many different states call the same function, the function body in implemented only once.
+If many different states call the same function, the function body is implemented only once.
 It is possible to call the same function many times from the same state, in which case the function is implemented multiple times.

 The call is controlled through hand-shaking signals.
 The resulting function module has implicit `Go` (input) and `Busy` (output) signals.
 These are handled by the compiler and hidden from the developer.
 When multiple different functions are called from the same state, the state machine must wait for all the functions to finish (i.e. make their `Busy` lines low) before continuing to the next state.